sphinx-notes/isso/docs/usage.rst

 Usage
 =====

-.. note:: Before using the extension, you should have an Isso__ instance deployed.

 The ``isso`` directive is used to insert a Isso comment box.
 The docname of current document is used as Isso thread ID.